zendesk/radar/input/index.md

-# radar
+# Radar

-## High level API and backend for writing web apps that use push messaging
+## The real-time service layer for your web application

-### Features
+### Unique Features
+- High-availability and horizontally scalable Node.js server for real-world production environments
+- Built on engine.io for robust browser support

-- more than just pub/sub: a resource-based API for presence, messaging and push notifications via a Javascript client library
+- Resource-based modelling primitives for presence, messaging and push notifications
-- REST API for working with web apps that don't use Node
-- written in Javascript/Node.js, and uses engine.io (the new, lower-level complement to socket.io)
-- backend which can utilize to multiple front-facing servers to serve requests.

 ## What is Radar and how is it different from (Socket.io|Sockjs|Faye|Meteor)?

+Radar provides real-time primitives for building production-ready applications.

 Radar is built on top of [Engine.io](https://github.com/learnboost/engine.io), the next generation backend for Socket.io.
-It uses Redis for backend storage, though the assumption is that this is only for storing currently active data.

-Radar basically solves a number of real-world problems that need to solved, and it reduces the need for specialized backend services by providing good primitive operations.
+It uses Redis (with Sentinel cluster support) for efficient and reliable pub/sub message distribution.

 - Radar has higher level APIs that cover basic use cases such as presence, persisted message channels.
 Many push notification frameworks only expose message passing and do not explicitly handle having multiple backend servers, leaving the implementation for their users.
 Radar provides higher level constructs, so that you are for example:
   - subscribing to notifications about a user going online/offline